Why Vim is the best start to learning Gnu/Linux

 Vim is just a text editor.
 That is why it is so good at doing lot's of stuff, because it's such a clean and simple baseplate, it leaves so much room to play and invent new uses for it.
 The simplicity of Vim also means that you don't have to jump through a billion hoops to let other programs talk to vim. want to pipe fzf into vim so you can fuzzy search and edit files quickly?
 Easy.
 Got a long command that is a pain to edit just on the main terminal?
 Well, open it in Vim and then run it.
 The fact that it inter-links with so much, means that the first bits of knowledge that a new user learns are useable in most situations.
 This approach of learning to squeeze so much from something that, at first glace appears so devoid of features that the developer didn't even include a method to quit, creates a new user who is willing to experiment and create.
 The mentality it creates is that of someone who when faced with a problem will work to find a solution that is simple and usable in other cases, not just a quick fix but a toolto be used elsewhere.
 That mentailty is great for the community as a whole and often stems from a users first interactions with a system and in most cases, it's fortunetly Vim.

 Hey, thanks for reading, this is my first blog post on this site and any feedback is welcome.
-This was more of an open letter to the Vim and Linux community about why I think it’s great for new users.
+This was more of an open letter to the Vim and Linux community about why I think it's great for new users.
 I am also only human, so my apologise for any spelling errors.
-Also, Emacs and Nano, are great too.
+Also, Emacs is great too.